carlislerainey/latent-dissent/README.md

 # A Latent Measure of Dissent

-This code serves as a proof of concept that I wanted to share with colleagues to determines its potential usefulness.
-This code borrows heavily from work by Emily Ritter, especially her 2014 paper "Policy Disputes, Political Survival, and the Onset and Severity of State dissent" in *JCR*.
+This code serves as a proof of concept that I wanted to share with colleagues to determine its potential usefulness.
+This code borrows heavily from data created and shared Emily Ritter, especially her 2014 paper "Policy Disputes, Political Survival, and the Onset and Severity of State dissent" in *JCR*.
 You can find the details on her [research page](https://www.emilyhenckenritter.com/research/), including her [replication data (`.zip`)](https://www.emilyhenckenritter.com/s/RitterJCR2014Replication.zip) that I use in my analysis.

 The output is a country-year data set that contains two latent measures of dissent (`pi` and `eta`).
 These data sets (`latent-dissent.csv` and `latent-dissent.dta`) contain the following six variables:

 - `n_dissent_events`: the number of dissent events that occur in a country-year.
 Based on the IDEA data, see Ritter (2014).
-- `dissent_event_frac`: the fraction of the events that occur in a country-year in the IDEA data that are dissent.
+- `dissent_event_frac`: the fraction of the events that occur in a country-year.
+It's the number of dissent events divided by the total number of events.
-- `pi`: the latent probability that an event is dissent.
+- `pi`: the latent probability that an event is a dissent event.
 This latent measure of dissent ranges from zero to one (at least in theory).
-- `eta`: The inverse logit transformation of `pi`.
+- `eta`: The logit transformation of `pi`.
 This latent measure of dissent ranges from negative to positive infinity (again, in theory.)
 - `year` and `ccode`: the year and COW code for merging.

 ## The Data

 The figure below shows the latent measure of dissent, `eta`, that makes the most theoretical sense to me.
-It also turns out that this measure predicts repression better than the other three.
+It also turns out that this measure predicts repression better than the other three (see below).

 ![](figs/eta.png)